microsoft/ALAppExtensions/README.md

 The jointly developed extensions in this repository will be published by Microsoft to App Source and will be shipped with upcoming releases of [Microsoft Dynamics 365 Business Central](https://dynamics.microsoft.com/en-us/business-central).

+## Contributing
+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

+When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
+Simply follow the instructions provided by the bot.
+You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## How to get started
 1. Become familiar with development in AL. For more information, see https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-get-started.
 2. Choose the sandbox option that's right for you.
 For more information, see https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-sandbox-overview.